Authorizing Outlook / Office 365 integration

 There are two ways, depending on how your organization account with Microsoft is set up.

 First, your organization might have admin consent requests enabled.
-In that case, the flow is easy, and you can request that your organization's administrations approve (or deny) you connecting your calendar with Lunatask directly in the authorization window itself.
+In that case, the flow is easy, and you can request that your organization’s administrators approve (or deny) you connecting your calendar with Lunatask directly in the authorization window itself.

 If not, your organization administrators can allow connecting calendars with Lunatask organization-wise by granting a tenant-wide consent (see “Manually grant tenant-wide admin consent” section below).